GoldinGuy/UltimateRegexResource/README.md

 - Regex has different flavors depending on the language you are using.
 Different engines support different features and some patterns have different meanings.
 While this resource attempts to cover as much as possible, there may be slight differences.
 - UltimateRegexResource uses Javascript as the default regex engine.
 If there are differences between languages I attempt to note them.
 For a full review of what regex patterns are legal in each language, check out this awesome [gist](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816).
-- Anywhere used below, `character` represents either a letter, digit or symbol.
+- Anywhere used below, `character` represents either a letter, digit, or symbol.

 ### ✒️ "Balderdash" Basics (of Regex)

 - Regular expressions start and end with "delimiters."
-For example, Javascript regex literals generally have "slash" characters `/`, and Python regex usually begins with `r"` and end with `"`. _(While Python doesn't necessarily have Regex literals perse, Regex is written more easily using raw strings to avoid worrying about string escapes)_.
+For example, Javascript regex literals generally have "slash" characters `/`, and Python regex usually begins with `r"` and ends with `"`. _(While Python doesn't necessarily have Regex literals perse, Regex is written more easily using raw strings to avoid worrying about string escapes)_.
 - Patterns return the first [case-sensitive](https://en.wikipedia.org/wiki/Case_sensitivity) match they find by default.

 Therefore: given the sample string `I scream, you scream, we all SCREAM for ice cream`, `/scream/` matches the first instance of "scream."